 Straw bedding will come with some manure and urine mixed in, so you don't want to add it to your garden until it's had a few months to compost.
 So set up a pile near your compost, and away from open windows where the scent might blow in, and keep replenishing your supply.

 Manure has been used to amend soil for centuries.
-While it does add both nutrients and organic matter to the soil, it can also comes with ammonia, that can burn plants, and pathogens, such as e. coli.
+While it does add both nutrients and organic matter to the soil, it can also come with ammonia, that can burn plants, and pathogens, such as e.
+Coli.
 If the animal was a plant eater, it can also come with viable weed seeds.
 You have to use manure with care.

 Allow fresh manure to compost and cool for several months before adding it to the garden.
 Top dressing the soil in the fall is a good way to take advantage of manure's soil conditioning without having to worry about contamination.
 Here are more tips on using manure safely in the garden.

 We all have plenty of newspaper and cardboard piling up.
 Rather than taking it to recycling, use it as a base under organic mulches.
 Both are wonderful at suppressing weeds and holding in moisture.
 You could even spread a thick layer of newspaper or a sheet of cardboard over existing grass and then cover with soil, to create an instant planting bed.

 If you have access to a chipper, you can create mulch from all the branches you prune in the spring.
 Even if you can't do your own chipping, check with your town landfill.
 More and more of these facilities are creating compost and chipping piles that they offer to anyone who can cart them away.Be wary of the compost, unless you know what has gone into it.
 It could include weed killer and other chemicals you don't want on your plants.
 However, the chipped wood is usually safe to use.
 It's worth asking.

 Take a look around at other seemingly waste products, like wood ash and sawdust.
 If they are organic based and have not been exposed to chemicals, they are probably good for your soil.